CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Space--time finite element discretization with CutFEM

 For $F\in F_h^t$, we denote by $\omega_F = K_1 \cup K_2$ the patch of the two adjacent elements $K_1$ and $K_2$ with the common face $F$.
 Then we define the bilinear form $S_{F_h^t}: (\vec V_h \times Q_h) \times (\vec V_h \times Q_h) \rightarrow \R$ by

 with numerical parameters $\gamma_v, \gamma_p > 0$.
-For our numerical experiments presented in Sec.~\ref{sec:numerical_results} we used $\gamma_v = \gamma_p = 10^{-2}$.
 The stabilization \eqref{eq:extension_operator} is based on \cite{vonwahlUnfittedEulerianFinite2020}.
-However, in this work it is applied to the cut and rigid body cells given by $\mathcal T_{h,s}^{t}$ which differs from \cite{vonwahlUnfittedEulerianFinite2020}.
-The performed computations (cf.\ Sec.~\ref{sec:numerical_results}) illustrate the sufficiency of this approach.
-The extension of the ghost penalty stabilization to a strip of the fluid domain will be studied further in a forthcoming work; cf.\ \cite{anselmannComparativeStudyHigher2021}.
+However, in this work it is applied to the cut and rigid body cells given by $\mathcal T_{h,s}^{t}$.
+This approach differs from \cite{vonwahlUnfittedEulerianFinite2020} which is motivated by our aim to use a time-independent background mesh for computational efficiency.
+The performed computations (cf.\ Sec.~\ref{sec:numerical_results}) illustrate the robustness of the extension and stabilization.
+The restriction of the ghost penalty stabilization to a strip around the fluid domain is studied in a further work; cf.\ \cite{anselmannNumericalConvergenceDiscrete2021}.
+A superiority of the latter stabilization is not observed.
 In Eq.~\eqref{eq:extension_operator}, $\E$ is the canonical extension of a polynomial function of degree $r$ in each variable, that is defined on one element of the face patch $\omega_F$, to the whole patch; cf.~\cite{lehrenfeldEulerianFiniteElement2019}.
 Thus, we have that

 with $(\E u)_{|K_i} = u$ for $u\in \mathbb Q_r(K_i)$.
 In the case of vector-valued functions, the extension \eqref{def:CanExt} is applied component wise.
 To illustrate the extension \eqref{def:CanExt}, Fig.~\ref{fig:extension_two_cells} shows the extended function $\E v_1$ of a scalar valued Lagrange $\mathcal Q_1$ finite element Lagrangian basis function $v_1$ that is defined on the quadrilateral $K_1$ and has the value 1 in the grid node $(1,0)^\top$.
 In Fig.~\ref{fig:extension_fictitious_domain}, we illustrate the application of the stabilization operator \eqref{eq:extension_operator} for the cut cell $K_1$.
 This cell has four faces, that all belong to the set $F_h^t$.
 For each of these faces we apply the stabilization \eqref{eq:extension_operator} along with the extension \eqref{def:CanExt}.
 We start with the face $F_2$, marked by a full red line.
 The corresponding face patch, built from the cells $K_1$ and $K_2$, i.e.\ $\omega_F=K_1\cup K_2$, is colored in purple in Fig.~\ref{fig:extension_fictitious_domain}.
 After evaluating the extension \eqref{eq:extension_operator} on this first face patch we continue with the remaining three face patches, that are respectively built from the faces marked by the dashed red line.
 Proceeding in this way with all faces in $F_h^t$, we implicitly extend a discrete velocity $\vec{v}_h$ or pressure $p_h$ to $\Omega_r^t$ by adding the stabilization \eqref{eq:extension_operator} to the space discretization.
 The implicit definition of the extension of the discrete functions comes through the fact that the function values in the extended (ghost) domain $\Omega_r^t$ are obtained by the solution of the algebraic system and is not explicitly prescribed.